-- [Projected] Effective Date: August 2018 for Reserved Names and August 2019 for INGO Claims
+- Effective Dates: August 2018 for Reserved Names and 12-months from the release of the INGO claims system specification for INGOs

 Issues emerged during the development of the New gTLD Program regarding whether certain international (non-) governmental organizations (IGOs/INGOs) such as the Red Cross/Red Crescent Movement (RCRC) and International Olympic Committee (IOC) should receive special protection for their names in top- and second-level domains in new gTLDs.
 To explore the issue in detail, the ICANN Board requested policy advice from the GNSO Council and Governmental Advisory Committee (GAC) on whether special protections should be afforded to the RCRC, IOC and/or IGOs in general.